baziotis/Dmemcpy/README.md

 dst:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|<br/>

 And now `src` and `dst` are aligned relative to each other.
 Another thing to consider is that any reasonable allocator (or compiler for stack data) will give pointer aligned to some power of 2, which makes this easier (meaning, faster).
+This should not be a given though (mostly because the user may end up having changed the alignment).

 Source: Agner Fog, Subroutine optimization manual: https://www.agner.org/optimize/optimizing_assembly.pdf

 ## TODOs
+### Related to performance
 1) Explore `naked`: https://dlang.org/spec/iasm.html#naked to avoid function prologue and epilog.
 2) Explore a regular D implementation, `Dopt_memcpy.d`
 3) Benchmark what happens when `dst` > `src`.
 4) For asm, we only care about > 64 bytes memcpy.
 Explore `rep movsb` on 64-byte aligned data.
 In that regard, we should also explore the "first align to 64-byte boundary, then rep movsb".
 5) Explore the method in note 6) for when `dst` and `src` are misaligned relative to each other.

+### Related to the interface
+6) Add support for dynamic arrays.
+This requires some trivial assembly to handle <= 64 bytes data, as we can't use `static if` because of course the size of copy is only known at runtime.
+7) Related to the above, provide bounds checking and other useful wrappers.
+Jonathan Marler proposed some interesting ideas here: https://forum.dlang.org/thread/qlmiyizrknrirnhdvpbq@forum.dlang.org

 ## Compile and Run
 `dmd bench.d Dmemcpy.d -O -inline && ./bench average` (DMD - Optimized and Inlined)